ghi-electronics/Documentation/software/netmf/bootloader.md

 # Bootloader
 ---
-The GHI Bootloader is used to update the firmware on our devices.
+The GHI Electronics Bootloader is used to update the firmware on our devices.
 It is the first program to run and unless the device specific LDR pins are set (see device documentation for details), it will execute the firmware on the device (if present).

 The bootloader communicates over a USB virtual serial port and a regular serial port.
 The interface used is controlled by a MODE pin.
 See your device specifications for details on interface configuration and selection and which version of the bootloader it runs.